Omni Calculator logo

 Finding the line of intersection of two planes involves dealing with lines in the 3D space: this is not a straightforward task!
 We can find the line of intersection of two planes in two ways; let's meet the first one.

-How to calculate the line of intersection of two planes?
+How to calculate the line of intersection of two planes

-By changing the value of parameter λ\lambda, we can generate every possible r\boldsymbol{r}, and thereby fully describe the line of intersection of our two planes.
+By changing the value of parameter λ\lambda, we can generate every possible point on the line and thereby fully describe the line of intersection of our two planes.

 How to find the intersection of two planes using the symmetric form of the line equation